osrf/gazebo_tutorials/guided_b/tutorial3.md

     [[file:files/ftu4-insert_tab.png|300px]]

 1. The models in the lists are organized by the path in which they are located.
 As you can see, the first list contains models available on your local machine as indicated by the path in the title.
-If you are a first time user, you may not see many models in the lists.
+If you are a first-time user, you may not see many models in the lists.
 More will appear as you download them from the online model database.
 Find the list with the path `http://gazebosim.org/models/` and expand it to see models available from the online model database.

     [[file:files/ftu4-model_database.png|300px]]

 1. The models are arranged in alphabetical order.
 Find Depth Camera in the list and click on it to start downloading the model.
 This may take a few seconds depending on the network connectivity.

-1. Once the download is complete, you should see the depth camera model appear in the Scene on the right.
+1. Once the download is complete, you should see the depth camera model appear in the Scene.
+It looks like a small cube.
 Move the mouse over to the Scene and click on an empty space in front of the car to insert the depth camera.

     [[file:files/ftu4-depth_camera.png|600px]]